High Voltage Relays Information

 Contacts are frequently rated to accept a maximum amount of current allowable under specified heat dissipation and ambient conditions.
 Maximum current is sometimes referred to as maximum switching voltage (expressed in volts) or maximum switching current.

-The speed specifications of a relay include make time and break time.
+The speed specifications of a relay includes make time and break time.
 Make time refers to the amount of time a switch needs to operate and make contact, while break time is the amount of time required to release and break contact.
 Switch speed is typically measured and specified in milliseconds.
 Higher speed devices have several advantages over lower speed ones.
 In high voltage applications fast switching reduces arcing and the possibility of physical damage.

 Mounting